bloxstreet/support/guides/training-guide.md

 {: .text-yellow-200 }
 {: .no_toc }

-At :00, the LRs should quietly stand on the red lines, and the MRs/HRs should be at their stations.
-The Host should use /e :slock to stop more LRs from joining, and the Co-Host should post the second group shout.
-The group shout templates are located in a designated area.
+At :00 (0 minutes prior to the commencement), the Host should type **/e :slock**, and the Co-Host should send the second group shout.
+Once all of the LRs are silent, the Host and Co-Host may begin to state their introduction lines.
+The Host and Co-Host may kick LRs who refuse to remain silent.

 **Host:** *Greetings, everyone!
 Welcome to today’s training session!
 My name is (username), and I am your host.*